Ethan-Chester/QuaternaryCalculator-Group10/README.md

 Medium: In-Person

 Discussion: Jadi and Cyarina implemented the test class and created tests for functions squareRoot, power, and tenToFour.
 They researched how to test the main function and made plans for implementation later.

-## README Requirements

-This file shall have screenshots of the project and a small manual on how to use the calculator.
-If there are additional dependencies needed, these should be explained in the readme file as well.